 - We eat organic fruit and veggies.
 We try to avoid high-glycemic fruits and veggies.

 - We eat a lot of fish.
 Chicken occasionally.
 Every couple of weeks Allan needs a steak.
 He usually immediately regrets it but doesn’t stop him.

 - We limit grains.
-We are Gluten free if we have to have bread.
+And for the most part are gluten-free.
 I was tested for celiac because of my heritage but it came back negative.
 Low Carb.
-I just feel better.
+We just feel better.

 - We limit dairy.
 I am not lactose intolerant but feel so much better not drinking milk.
 We will still eat cheese and yogurt occasionally.
-But no milk.
+But very little dairy based milk.
 We use coconut or almond.
 It’s just one way to limit the dairy.

 - We use MCT in coffee every morning.

 - We both do intermittent fasting (our way) which works really well for both of us.
 Nothing too crazy.
 The intermittent fasting is the key for us.
-I was close to 150 pounds and I’m now around 132.
+I was close to 150 pounds and I’m now around 137 or 138.
 I am able to maintain that number and not feel deprived.
 There is a lot of research that fasting (real fasting under doctor’s care) can cure most illnesses.
-We fast from around 8 or 9 pm until about 2 or 3 pm.
+I fast from the time I go to bed (which varies) until about noon or 1pm the next day.
 That way most of the time is during sleep.
-After a week you don’t even notice it.
+It’s always been the norm for me not to eat breakfast.
 We do have coffee.
 I have a ton of info on Intermittent Fasting that I would be happy to share.